-If you‘re on a low income or receiving certain benefits you may be eligible for financial help from your local council or the Social Fund, usually in the form of an interest-free loan, to help with repairs and improvements.
+If you‘re on a low income or receiving certain benefits, you may be eligible for financial help from your local council or the Social Fund, to help with repairs and improvements.
+This is usually in the form of an interest-free loan.
 For more information, see our factsheet Extra help with essential costs if you’re on a low income.

 You could consider taking out a personal loan from your bank or building society to help with home improvements or repairs.
-The interest rate and repayments are usually fixed, making it easier to budget, but get advice first.
-You can find an adviser through unbiased.
+The interest rate and repayments are usually fixed, making it easier to budget.
+But you should always get professional financial advice before making a decision.
 The Money Advice Service has an online calculator to help you see how much a loan will cost and how quickly you can pay it off.